 After running the application, you should see an output something like below:

-Note that, the output won’t be exact always, it completely depends on how OS provides schedules to CPU for execution of the thread.
+Note that the output won’t always be exact; it completely depends on how the OS provides schedules to the CPU for thread execution.

 Working With ThreadPool:

-So, as we have seen so far in above code examples, uses ‘Thread’ in raw mode.
-However, we can simplify the thread running process with use of ‘ThreadPool’ class that is provided by .NET framework and is very much helpful for quick implementation of multithreaded programming.
-All we have to do is to queue the function we want running in thread.
+So, as we have seen so far in the above code examples, it uses ‘Thread’ in raw mode.
+However, we can simplify the thread running process with the use of the ‘ThreadPool’ class that is provided by the .NET framework and is very helpful for quick implementation of multithreaded programming.
+All we have to do is queue the function we want running in the thread.
 And it will automatically start executing them.
 The following code will demonstrate this simplified usage of ‘ThreadPool’ .

 Further References:

-You will may want to look into msdn tutorial on thread and msdn documentation on thread-pool for in-depth overview of the classes.
+You will want to look into the MSDN tutorial on the thread and MSDN documentation on the thread pool for an in-depth overview of the classes.
 Happy coding 🙂

 these programs dealwith consol application but what about form applicationsis there any way to do parallel programming in form applications.?